imranhirey/v2.skillhoblandingpage/content/_index.md

 ---
 banner:
-  title: Bridging the Gap Between Talent and Opportunity
+  title: Empowering Young Teenagers for the World of Technology and AI
-  content: The Ultimate Platform for Talent Acquisition and Career Growth
+  content: Skillhob is a leading software training institute that offers comprehensive training programs for young teenagers
   image: /images/banner-art.svg
   button:
     label: "Contact Us"